 To achieve such great battery performance, there are some compromises that Garmin has made.
 For instance, the screen isn’t up to the same standard as other smartwatches, instead, they have oped for a small 1″ monochrome display, quite a difference from the AMOLED color touchscreens you might be used to seeing.

 The watch has the ability to read and respond to messages via quick reply, control media, and receive notifications.
-It also has GPS, heart rate sensor, and oxygen saturation monitor.
+It also has GPS, a heart rate sensor, and an oxygen saturation monitor.
 However, there are no third-party apps from Garmin’s Connect IQ store, so you’ll have to make do with the pre-loaded choices.
 You can read more about the full line of Garmin Solar watches here.